Deeman2014/Open_edX_Windows7_Installation/opsys.rst

    .. image:: ./_static/Windows_7_Control_Panel.png
 |
-4. Within the Programs and Features, find the "Turn Windows features on or off" selection, on the left panel, and CLICK it.
+4. Within Programs and Features, find "Turn Windows features on or off", on the left panel, and CLICK it.

    .. image:: ./_static/Windows_7_Programs_Features.png
 |